 Though theater owners may have been dismayed, Pasadena’s censorship program delighted the moral watchdogs of the city.
 By March 1915, Orrin G. Cocks, advisory secretary for the National Board of Censorship of Motion Pictures, declared that Pasadena had the best motion picture ordinances in the country.
 “We have had the ordinances printed and have had copies sent out to a great many places,” he told the Pasadena Star.

-The censorship law became a thorn in the side of theater proprietors.
+The censorship law became a thorn in the side of theater proprietors, however.
 Those who tried to exhibit banned films often found themselves in court facing hefty fines.
 By 1921, Jensen’s Raymond Theater decided to test the ordinance by showing The Affairs of Anatol, a film about a man who seeks sexual adventure outside of his marriage.
 Warned that they would be arrested, the owners issued a statement challenging the law.

 “We intend to have the courts decide whether Pasadena is to see the same pictures that New York, Chicago, Los Angeles and other large cities see,” they wrote.
 Fearing a protracted legal battle, the censorship board backed down and the film was begrudgingly approved.